 Refine Your Process

 After your new employee starts getting the hang of things, they might find some efficiencies and unnecessary tasks.
 But there’s no need to start from scratch — you can go back to your saved templates and edit, remove, or add tasks and sections based on their feedback.

 Once it’s where you want it, save it as a template so that you can replicate it on the projects your trainee will be working on.

 Pro tip: Create a template for the administrative tasks in the onboarding process.
 Include things like what to bring on the first day, the location of your shop, and other logins or access they may need.

-To-do lists were once one of our most requested features.
-Now they’re live in the app and helping our Pro users work and onboard their new hires more efficiently than ever before.
+Checklists were once one of our most requested features.
+Now they’re live in the app and helping our Pro and Premium users work and onboard their new hires more efficiently than ever before.

 Ready to get started?
 Make a checklist in the CompanyCam app or on the web today.